andrewhinh/captafied/README.md

 2. If the user has a question about the table, they can ask it in natural language.
 As decided by [OpenAI's API](#credit):
     - If the question requires a numerical or text answer, we use [Google's Tapas](#credit) through the HF Inference API to answer the question.
     - If the question requires a graph, we use [OpenAI's API](#credit) to code up a reasonable graph to display, and [OpenAI's CLIP](#credit) to compute image and/or text embeddings as necessary and applicable.
+    - If the question requires a HTML page, we use [pandas-profiling](#credit) to generate a descriptive table profile.
 ## Usage
 Some examples of requests and questions that the pipeline can handle:
-- Modify Request:
+- Modification Request:
-    - "Show me all the users whose name is John and age is greater than 20."
+    - Find all the repos that have more than 900 stars.
-    - "Add 13 to every user who has more than 4 keys."
+    - Add 10 stars to all the repos that have more than 900 stars.
 - Simple Questions:
-    - "How many users were born in 1990?"
-    - "What month is the weather the highest?"
+    - How many stars does the transformers repo have?
+    - Which repo has the most stars?
 - Univariate Graph Question:
-    - "What does the distribution of the number of orders look like?"
+    - What does the distribution of the repos' stars look like?
-    - "What does the distribution of the movie reviews look like?"
+    - What does the distribution of the repos' summaries look like?
-    - "What does the distribution of the webcam images look like?"
+    - What does the distribution of the repos' icons look like?
 - Multivariate Graph Question:
-    - "What is the relationship between the number of users and the number of orders?"
+    - What is the relationship between stars and forks?
-    - "How does month, year, and number of customers relate?"
+    - How do stars, forks, and release year relate?
+- Report Question:
+    - What is the missing values situation for this table?
+    - What is the duplicate rows situation for this table?

 # Production
 To setup the production server for the website in an AWS EC2 instance, we: